 Finally, let us take up the question of whether the Holy Spirit could be simply a force detached from the Being of God.
 An analogy would be that of electricity.
 Human beings use the power of electricity to achieve their will and work in countless ways.
 Electricity is not internal to our human selves, but is an external power we use.

-Let’s begin with an obvious point: There is no place in either the Old or New Testaments where the Holy Spirit is said to be or is regarded as an “appendage” to God rather than the presence of God himself.
-On that basis alone, we have no evidence to back up the assertion that the Spirit is not the presence of God, and therefore, not God of God.
+However, there is no place in either the Bible where the Holy Spirit is said to be or is regarded as an “appendage” to God rather than the presence of God himself.
+This is no evidence to back up the assertion that the Spirit is not the presence of God, and therefore, not fully divine.

-To help us understand that the Holy Spirit is true God of true God, we begin by looking at the salvific work of Jesus, something that Thomas Torrance has explained.
+To help us understand that the Holy Spirit is true God, we begin by looking at the salvific work of Jesus, something that Torrance has explained.
 That is, Jesus as the Son must be God of God for his work to be effective in our salvation.
 Only God himself is our Savior.
-“This is to say, unless God himself were directly involved in the saving work of Christ in the depths of our human existence and in the heights of his eternal Being, what took place on the Cross would have been in vain,” says Torrance.9
+Torrance writes:

 As 1 Peter 1:3 states, we have a “new birth into a living hope” through the Holy Spirit.
 We are joined to God through the Spirit, and the eternal life of God becomes ours in that union.
-Those who are God’s “have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God” (1 Peter 1:23).
+We “have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God” (1 Peter 1:23).

-We do not become God.
 We are creatures, and will always remain creatures.
 But God in his freedom can unite himself to our creaturely state so that his eternal life can be ours in that union.
-God himself must be present for this union to occur, and he is present in the Person of the indwelling Holy Spirit.
+God himself must be present for this union to occur, and he is present in the Person of the Holy Spirit.

 In saving us, the Holy Spirit cannot be “something” outside of God himself.
-The Spirit must be divinity himself – God of God – working in the church and transforming human creaturely beings into the image of Christ, who is Life himself.
-Torrance explains this point in this way:
+The Spirit must be divinity himself – God, of the same essence or Being of God – working in the church and transforming human creaturely beings into the image of Christ, who is Life himself.
+Torrance explains this point:

-In order for us to participate in the eternal life that alone belongs to God, it is necessary that the Holy Spirit – who transforms our minds and hearts from within – must be Divinity, and true God of true God.
-“To be ‘in the Spirit’ is to be in God, for the Spirit is not external but internal to the Godhead,” says Torrance.11
+In order for us to participate in the eternal life that alone belongs to God, it is necessary that the Holy Spirit – who transforms our minds and hearts from within – must be Divinity, and “true God of true God,” to use the wording of the Nicene Creed.
+“To be ‘in the Spirit’ is to be in God, for the Spirit is not external but internal to the Godhead,” says Torrance (page 153).

 1 “Person” is the English word we use in place of the Greek hypostasis.
 The word “Person” shows that God in his Triune Being is personal and that we are dealing with the personal presence of God in the Father, Son and Holy Spirit.
 The word “Person” has its drawback in that people may wrongly apply to God, in an anthropomorphic way, our experience of persons as individual human beings.